 Grades: Your marking period grade is the weighted average of tests, quizzes, projects, and a homework completion grade.
 Quizzes are usually announced.
 Tests are always announced and will be reviewed for in class.

 You have been afforded a wonderful opportunity to study high-school level Algebra 1 in the eighth grade.
-However, you must maintain an 80% or higher as your average of assessments to stay in the Honors class.
+However, if you are in Honors, you must maintain an 80% or higher as your average of assessments to remain in the class.
 In May all students in Honors Algebra 1 will take the PA Keystone Exam, which is a requirement for high school graduation.
-This course is a rigorous experience.
+Algebra is a rigorous experience.
 However, I am here each and every day to help you ACHIEVE SUCCESS.